Christmas in Washington DC: 17 Top Festive Things to Do

 Union Station Tree Lighting Ceremony

 ‘Tis the season for friendship, festivities, and tons of tinsel.
-Become part of a 22-year tradition when you bear witness to the lighting of the Union Station Tree on November 29th, 2022.
+Become part of a twenty-plus-year tradition when you witness the lighting of the Union Station Tree this November*.
 As is customary, the Royal Norwegian Embassy, on behalf of the citizens of Norway, will present a holiday tree to the people of Washington, DC.

 This towering evergreen gift symbolizes Norway’s gratitude for the assistance received from the U.S. during WWII.
 Take in all 32 feet of this glorious fir, which will be decorated with recycled materials in an ocean theme.
 This marine homage is being executed to bring awareness to sustainable ocean care.